Lukeydoopydoo/Public-Data-Project-BSc-Data-Science-Y1T3/README.md

 warnings_df
 ```

-I kept only the columns relevant to later steps.
+I kept only the columns relevant to later steps to streamline the dataset, reduce memory usage, and improve processing efficiency, ensuring that subsequent analyses and models are focused only on the most meaningful and necessary information.

 ![image](https://github.com/user-attachments/assets/039ae9b8-9e35-4d75-ac83-8e8a476081a6)